South Africa Medal (1880): Award criteria

-The new version of the medal was instituted in 1880 to recognise service in a number of campaigns over the preceding three years to bring the eastern area of the Cape of Good Hope and northern Natal under British control, which effectively meant the pacification by force of the unruly local tribes.
+The new version of the medal was instituted in 1880 to recognise service in a number of campaigns over the preceding three years to bring the eastern area of the Cape of Good Hope and northern Natal under British control, which effectively meant the pacification by force of the local tribes.
 The medal could be awarded to all personnel, including British regular forces, Colonial Volunteers and native levies, who had served in any of the campaigns in South Africa between September 1877 and December 1879.
 The military operations during this period were a series of separate campaigns against specific tribes and the unrest would eventually culminate in the Anglo-Zulu War in 1879.
 Hence, the medal is often referred to as the Zulu War Medal.

 Fourteen medals without clasp were awarded to nurses who served in Natal during the Anglo-Zulu War.
 A War Office committee, appointed to consider their claim, had previously ruled against granting medals, there being no precedent to award campaign medals to women.
 However, after a number of nurses received the Egypt Medal for their services during the 1882 Anglo-Egyptian War, the committee's decision was reversed.
 This was therefore the earliest campaign in which women received a British campaign medal.